wso2/wso2-qa-artifacts/products/wso2_ESB/product_features/features/mediators/transform_mediators/xslt_mediator/esb500_xsltwithproperty/README.md

 - VFS transport should be enabled for ESB
 - In, Out, Fail file locations should be created for VFS transport
 - Mysql database exist as "test"
+- Table should be created by running the given sql script against the database
 - Table in above database exist as below

 ```sh